 This webinar is open to members only.
 To join BVA, click here.

-This session will provide a practical approach to recognising abnormal movements in dogs and cats and distinguishing between the major categories of movement disorder.
-Emphasis will be placed on clinical observation, use of simple classification strategies, and recognising common mimics such as epileptic seizures or metabolic disturbances.
-The aim is to give clinicians a structured approach to interpreting abnormal movements seen in practice.
+Particular emphasis will be placed on clinical observation, the use of simple classification strategies, and recognising common mimics such as epileptic seizures or metabolic disturbances, giving you a structured approach to interpreting abnormal movements seen in practice.

 Meet the panel